 Getting Started: MSF Safety Courses

 Anyone can learn to ride a dirt bike providing they realize it's a sport just like any other and will require time and effort in order to become a proficient and safe rider.
-If you've never ridden a motorcyle before, consider taking one of the Motorcycle Safety Foundation's Basic Rider Safety Courses.
+If you've never ridden a motorcycle before, consider taking one of the Motorcycle Safety Foundation's Basic Rider Safety Courses.
 The Motorcycle Safety Foundation (MSF) offers two Basic Rider courses: the MSF Basic Rider Street Course (BRC) for street bikes, and the MSF Dirt Bike School.
 Even though you're interested in riding dirt bikes, the street course is also a good option especially if the Dirt Bike School isn't offered in your area.

 A few advantages of the BRC Street Course are: